octue/windeurope72hours-elevations-api/README.md

 ## Summary

-A REST API built deployed as a Google Cloud Function that returns the ground elevations for the coordinates sent to it.
+A REST API deployed as a Google Cloud Function that returns the ground elevations of the coordinates sent to it.
-The input can be one of:
+The API accepts any of the following as inputs:

-- H3 cells - a [hierarchical, hexagonal coordinate system](https://h3geo.org/) that combines position with resolution in a single index
+- H3 cells (a [hierarchical, hexagonal coordinate system](https://h3geo.org/) that combines position with resolution in a single index)
 - Latitude/longitude coordinates
-- A polygon defined by a set of latitude/longitude coordinates (the elevations of the H3 cells within the polygon are returned)
+- A polygon defined by a set of latitude/longitude coordinates (the output is the elevations of the H3 cells within the polygon are returned)

+The elevation unit is meters.

 ## Usage

-For all three types of input:

-- Only `POST` requests are accepted
-- The input format is JSON
-- The elevation unit is meters

-**Input schema**

-- Information:
-- JSON schema:

 ### H3 cells

-To request the elevations of a list of H3 cells:
+Request the elevations of a list of H3 cells:

 ```shell
 curl \